Cordell & Cordell

-Cordell & Cordell, P.C. is an international domestic litigation firm based in Saint Louis, Missouri, United States, that is frequently cited as the largest men's divorce law firm in the country with more than 150 offices and 300 attorneys in 45 states and two countries.
+Cordell & Cordell, P.C. is a Family Law firm with Estate Planning services based in Saint Louis, Missouri, United States, that is frequently cited as the largest family law firm in the country with more than 100 offices and 300 attorneys in 30+ states.
 The growth has been rapid: in 2002, the firm had just three offices in two states.

-The Wall Street Journal has described the firm as "among the most ambitious of a breed of law firms that has emerged to capitalize on the fathers' rights movement, which believes that courts slight men in divorce and especially in child custody cases".

 Legal practice

-The law firm exclusively practices family law and primarily focuses on representing men and fathers' rights.
-Cordell & Cordell has "carved out a niche in cities across the country by almost exclusively representing men in divorce and custody settlements", according to The Cincinnati Enquirer.

-Divorce resources

-As part of the firm's outreach efforts, Cordell & Cordell operates a network of online properties designed to offer additional divorce resources and information to men going through divorce.
-In its profile of the firm in the article "Lawyers Carve Out Divorce For Men Niche", The Wall Street Journal cited several of these websites and their featured articles as striking a chord with men wary of a court system predisposed against them.
+The law firm practices Family Law and recently launched Estate Planning.
+The firms' attorneys handle divorce, legal separation, property and asset division, spousal support, and prenuptial agreements, as well as child custody, child support, paternity matters, and post-decree modifications.

 History

 Cordell & Cordell was founded in 1990 by Joseph Cordell and his wife, Yvonne.
-What began as a general practice firm evolved into focusing on representing men in divorce and custody cases when the Cordells noticed the challenges consistently facing men when it came to issues of custody, alimony, and domestic violence accusations.
+What began as a general practice firm evolved into focusing on representing men in divorce and custody cases when the Cordell's noticed the challenges consistently facing men when it came to issues of custody, alimony, and domestic violence accusations.

 In 2001, the firm expanded into Kansas City, added Atlanta in 2004, Indianapolis in 2005, Dallas and Chicago in 2006, and eventually has worked its way into most major cities.

 In May 2015, the firm expanded to the United Kingdom and opened its first office in Central London.

-Co-founder Joseph Cordell commented on the launch: "Men are still unfairly represented in family courts in the UK.
-We recognized the need to provide a better service back in 1990 in the US, so it's great to expand the business and help more fathers, dads, and husbands in need of advice and representation."